How does it work?

 How long does a community mural last?

 It behaves exactly the same as a solo mural.
-We high quality acrylic paint (Golden acrylics) with an added special polymer designed to enhance longevity.
-Additionally, we use isolation layers to separate the acrylic from the wall underneath, preventing adverse chemical reactions.
-Lastly, we finish with an UV resistant/anti-graffiti topcoat to make sure the mural stays clean and vibrant for many years to come.
+We use top-of-the-line acrylic paint with an added special polymer designed to further protect and promote longevity.
+Additionally, we use isolation layers to separate the acrylic paint from the wall underneath to prevent adverse chemical reactions.
+Lastly, we finish with an UV resistant/anti-graffiti topcoat to make sure the mural stays clean and the colors keep their vibrancy for many years to come.

 Does the quality suffer?
 Is it different than a solo mural?

-The quality never suffers on a community mural.
+The quality is the same on a community mural.
 In fact, the community areas are indistinguishable from any other portion of the mural.
-The design could be very complex and still accessible to a two-year-old with a brush.
 The paint-by-number ensures the colors are exactly where they should be, and the fail-safes ensure that anything is quickly fixable.
+The design could be very complex and still be accessible to an eager two-year-old with a brush.

 Is the mural finished faster since there are many people working on it?